 Ecommerce in Sweden

-Maybe you wouldn’t say so, but Sweden is the third-largest country in the European Union by area.
-The country joined the European Union in 1995, but it has never used the euro.
-The Swedish people rejected the introduction of this coin in a 2003 referendum.
-Sweden has the eight-highest per capita income in the world and the country always ranks well on several lists about happiness, human development and democracy.
-Ecommerce in Sweden is widespread, thanks to a mail order tradition and strong retail brands.
+Sweden joined the European Union in 1995, but it has never used the euro.
+Swedish people have a high per capita income and the country always ranks well on several lists about happiness, human development and democracy.
+Sweden has always been digitally literate, which gives the Swedish ecommerce an extra edge.

 - Ecommerce events in Sweden